 Published by Dorianne Almann

 Born in New York City (uptown in Inwood on Dyckman Street), I live in New Hampshire on a former organic farm.
-Dogs, and training and performance showing them, bees, books, a dozen perennial gardens, making b...
+Dogs, and training and performance showing them, bees, reading, digging in the dirt of a dozen pe...
 View profile

 - Advanced Understanding of Dry Dog Food Labels